nouman0103/GlassControl/README.md

 1. Open Task Scheduler (`taskschd.msc`)
 2. Create a new Basic Task:
    - Name: "GlassControl"
-   - Trigger: "At system startup"
+   - Trigger: "At user log on"
    - Action: Start a program
-   - Program/script: Path to your Python executable
+   - Program/script: Path to your Python executable (use pythonw.exe for background execution)
    - Add arguments: Path to main.py
    - Start in: Path to project directory

-(Note: After creation, go to Power settings.
-The task scheduler stops the application when on battery power.)
+(Note: After creation, go to Power settings to make appropriate changes.
+By default, the task scheduler stops the application when on battery power.)

 ## Credits